Disneyland With Babies. What Rides Can You Babywear On And More.

 I recommend baby wearing.

-Bring a toothbrush and jammies and change your children at the Baby Care Center if you have a long drive home.
+Pack a toothbrush and jammies and change your children at the Baby Care Center if the drive home is long.

-Put something unique on your stroller that will make it stand out even at night to make finding it easier.
-Some string lights on the handles.
+Tie a balloon to your stroller to make finding the stroller easier.
+Some parents will string lights on the handles.

 Write your name and phone number on your child's forearm and put a liquid bandage over it.
 The Baby Care Center is where parents should inquire about lost children.
 Tell your child to find a Cast member or Worker if lost.
 They will help.

 Pack pennies in an old M&M's minis tube for penny pressing.
-It's a fun and cheap souvenir.
+Pressed Pennies are a fun and cheap souvenir.

 You will find fresh fruit at many of the snack stands if you're looking for a healthy treat.
 Clarabelle Cows in Toontown has a large fruit plate as does Bengal Barbeque.

-Refreshment Corner on Main Street offers plain hot dogs for picky eaters and Mickey Check Meals and has a short wait time.
-You can try the Mac and Cheese Dog.
-Trust me you will want to try it.
+Refreshment Corner on Main Street offers plain hot dogs for picky eaters.
+Refreshment corner also sells Mickey Check Meals and has a short wait time.
+You can try the Mac and Cheese Dog which is amazing.

 If your children want to try pin trading read my advice on that here.